 Members shall be responsible for lodging their application to the National Professional Development Officer by the closing date of the third Friday in November.
 The application closing date shall be advised to the members through National and Group newsletters, and on the website.

-All applications must be endorsed by the member’s local Group Executive Officer.
+All applications must be supported by the member’s local Group Executive Officer and the applicant's employer or a careers advisor.

-Non-Association people (e.g. IMNZ Director) shall consider applications, interview applicants by telephone where appropriate, and forward a final recommendation via the PDSC for approval by 18 December each year.
+Non-Association people shall consider applications, interview applicants where appropriate, and forward a final recommendation via the PDSC for approval by 18 December each year.

-Once approved PDSC shall advise the National President.
+Once approved PDSC shall advise the Board Chair.
 The funds shall be allocated and paid in a manner recommended by PDSC after discussion with the recipient.
-This allocation and payment method is to then form part of the Agreement between the recipient and the National President.
-(NB: if a course is not completed the scholarship funds shall be repaid to the Association at the sole discretion of the National President and the NET).
+This allocation and payment method is to then form part of the Agreement between the recipient and the Board Chair.

-(i) All applicants are advised in writing (announcement of successful applicant/s to be made on Administrative Professionals’ Day as per (l)(i) below)
+(i) All applicants are advised (announcement of successful applicant/s to be made on Administrative Professionals’ Day as per (l)(i) below)

 (ii) A written agreement of mutual expectations is negotiated with the successful applicant/s